 In addition to performing, Corey has experience teaching on the collegiate level.
 He completed a two-year assignment as the Biedenharn Endowed Chair in Music at the University of Louisiana where he was Director of Opera Workshop, taught private voice, vocal pedagogy and the history of opera.
-Corey was also Chair of Music Theatre at Mahidol University in Bangkok, Thailand for two years.
-Currently, Corey is an Associate Professor of Theatre/Coordinator of Musical Theatre at Northwestern State University in Nachitoches, Louisiana.
-Currently, Corey is an Assistant Professor of Voice and Theory at Northwest Florida State College, Coordinator of Musical Theatre for the International Performing Arts Institute in Germany and Thailand.
-He is the current Artistic Administrator for the Natchez Festival of Music and Coordinator of Mississippi Opera's Guild and the annual John Alexander National Vocal Competition.
+Corey was also Chair of Music Theatre at Mahidol University in Bangkok, Thailand for two years and for four years, an Associate Professor of Theatre/Coordinator of Musical Theatre at Northwestern State University in Nachitoches, Louisiana.
+Currently, Corey is an Assistant Professor of Voice and Theory at Northwest Florida State College, Coordinator of Musical Theatre for the International Performing Arts Institute in Germany, Thailand and New York City, Artistic Administrator of Natchez Festival of Music and Coordinator of Mississippi Opera's annual John Alexander National Vocal Competition.
 Upcoming engagements include presenting at the Florida Theatre Conference, Guest Recitalist and Masterclass Clinician at Meredith College (North Carolina) and Holiday Pops Concert Tour.

 Corey's academic degrees include the Doctor of Musical Arts degree from the University of North Texas, the Master of Music degree from the University of Houston and the Bachelor of Music degree from Louisiana State University.
 He has been an apprentice with Lake George Opera, Central City Opera, Des Moines Metro Opera, Amarillo Opera, Shreveport Opera and the Seagle Music Colony.
-Corey is a current member of the American Guild of Music Artists, Actor’s Equity Association and National Association of Teachers of Singing (President, Louisiana Chapter).
+Corey is a current member of the American Guild of Music Artists, Actor’s Equity Association and National Association of Teachers of Singing.